Apply to become a notified body or identify a notified body.

 Notified bodies are third party organisations that have been appointed by a European Union (EU) member state competent authority following completion of an in-depth assessment.
 The primary role of a notified body is to provide services for conformity assessment on the conditions set out in the new approach directives in support of CE (conformity european) marking.
 Conformity assessment can be inspection, quality assurance, type examination or design examination, or a combination of these.
 This area provides information for the ongoing operation of a notified body, a search tool facility and information on how to report issues relating to a notified body.

-OPS&S maintains an up to date search engine to help identify notified bodies and which types of equipment they initially verifiy
+Safety & Standards maintains an up to date search engine to help identify notified bodies and which types of equipment they initially verifiy

 New approach notified and designated organisations (NANDO) information system allows you to search for notified bodies accross the EU